| |

 To get the free fonts:

-Click on the Start button, select Programs, Broderbund, Totally MAD, Free Fonts!
+Click on the Start button, select Programs, Broderbund, Totally MAD, Free

 All the best,